Diamond cutting: Diamond cutting process

 This is just one, although a fairly common way of creating a round brilliant cut.
 The actual process also includes many more stages depending on the size and quality of the rough stone.
 For example, bigger stones are first scanned to get the three-dimensional shape, which is then used to find the optimal usage.
 The scanning may be repeated after each stage and bruting may be done in several steps, each bringing the girdle closer to the final shape.

-It is possible only because the hardness of diamond varies widely according to the direction in which one is trying to cut or grind.
+Cutting is possible only because the hardness of diamond varies widely according to the direction in which one is trying to cut or grind.

 Planning

 Diamond manufacturers analyze diamond rough from an economic perspective, with two objectives steering decisions made about how a faceted diamond will be cut.
 The first objective is that of maximum return on investment for the piece of diamond rough.
 The second is how quickly the finished diamond can be sold.
 Scanning devices are used to get a 3-dimensional computer model of the rough stone.
 Also, inclusions are photographed and placed on the 3D model, which is then used to find an optimal way to cut the stone.